RandDruid/vbmigrate/README.md

 # vbmigrate

-This is simple WordPress authentication filter.
-Main purpose it simplify migration from vBulletin based forum to WordPress based forum, without asking users to re-create passwords.
+This is a simple WordPress authentication filter.
+Its main purpose to simplify migration from vBulletin based forum to WordPress based forum, without asking users to re-create passwords.
 Users accounts must be already created in WordPress, but passwords may be set randomly - they will be overwritten after successful check with vBulletin DB.

 Filter logic: